cloud-ark/kubeplus/README.md

 More details on how to use these annotations can be found [here](./details.rst).
 We maintain a table of annotations for Open source Operators that we curate [here](./Operator-annotations.md).

 KubePlus leverages knowledge of relationships between Kubernetes built-in resources and combines that with the CRD annotations mentioned above and builds runtime Kubernetes resource topologies.
-KubePlus offers a variety of kubectl plugins (see below) that internally leverage this topology information and enable DevOps/Kubernetes Platform teams to visualize and monitor their platform workflows.
+KubePlus offers a variety of kubectl plugins (see below) that internally leverage this topology information and enable DevOps teams to visualize and monitor their platform workflows.

 ## Cluster-side add-on